Diamond Cut Guide: Understanding Cut Grade & Quality

 Here are some answers to the most frequently asked questions about diamond cut and quality.

 How Are Diamonds Cut?

-Cutting and polishing is performed by master craftspeople who are trained to perform such tasks.
+Diamonds are cut and polished by master craftsmen.
 When a cut is graded by a gemologist, they are essentially evaluating craftsmanship.
-This sets cut apart from clarity and color, which are both naturally occurring.
+A skilled diamond cutter will be the difference between a higher or lower cut grade.
+This factor sets cut apart from clarity and color, which are both naturally occurring.